kingszun/UniAD/docs/DATA_PREP.md

 ## NuScenes
-Download nuScenes V1.0 full dataset data, CAN bus and map extensions [HERE](https://www.nuscenes.org/download), following the steps below to prepare the data.
+Download nuScenes V1.0 full dataset data, CAN bus and map(v1.3) extensions [HERE](https://www.nuscenes.org/download), following the steps below to prepare the data.

 **Download nuScenes, CAN_bus and Map extensions**